Team England Player Partnerships

-The Team England Player Partnership (TEPP) was established by England players who hold a contract with the England and Wales Cricket Board (ECB) to represent the England male cricket team.
-The aim of the partnership is to look after the needs of professional England cricketers, working closely with the ECB to ensure that players’ rights are protected.
+The Team England Player Partnership (TEPP) and England Women’s Player Partnership (EWPP) were established in 2001 and 2017 respectively, by England players who hold a contract with the England and Wales Cricket Board (ECB) to represent England.
+The aim of the partnerships is to look after the needs of professional England cricketers, working closely with the ECB to ensure that players’ rights are protected.